Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

-# Using SpiraTeam with Jira Cloud
+# Using SpiraPlan with Jira Cloud
+## Introduction
+By integrating SpiraTest, SpiraTeam or SpiraPlan (called SpiraPlan from here on out) and Jira Cloud your teams can work seamlessly across both applications.

-This section outlines how to use SpiraTest, SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) in conjunction with the cloud version of the Jira issue/bug tracking system.
-The built-in integration service allows the quality assurance team to manage their requirements and test cases in SpiraTeam, execute test runs in SpiraTest, and then have the new incidents generated during the run be automatically loaded into JIRA.
-Once the incidents are loaded into JIRA as issues, the development team can then manage the lifecycle of these issues in JIRA, and have the status changes in JIRA be reflected back in SpiraTeam.

-In addition, any issues logged directly into JIRA will get imported into SpiraTeam as either new incidents or new requirements (depending on their type) so that they can be used as part of the planning and testing lifecycle.
+For example, the quality assurance team can manage their requirements and test cases in SpiraPlan, and execute test runs in SpiraPlan.
+Incident generated during testing wil be automatically loaded into JIRA as new issues.
+The development team, working in Jira, can then manage the lifecycle of these issues in JIRA.
+When they change the issue status or add comments, these changes are quickly updated to match back in SpiraPlan.
+You can choose which sort of Jira issues are made into incidents in SpiraPlan, and which get created as requirements (based on the issue type).
+This can be used as part of the planning and testing lifecycle.

+With this integration you can, for each project/product you want to sync up:

+- have all new issues in Jira get created in SpiraPlan (as either incidents or requirements)
+- make sure all new incidents (and requirements) made in SpiraPlan get created in Jira
+- update SpiraPlan with changes made to issues in Jira
+- (advanced) update Jira with changes made to incidents in SpiraPlan
+- make sure your sprints match between Jira and SpiraPlan
+- connect together users so the right user is flagged against each issue and  incident

+**Prerequisites**: The Jira Cloud plugin supports SpiraPlan v5.0 or later and the most recent version of Jira cloud hosted by Atlassian.
+For Jira Server, we have an alternate [Jira Server plugin](../Using-SpiraTeam-with-JIRA-5+) available.

+!!! danger "DO THIS FIRST"
-!!! danger "Set up data synchronization"
+    ## Set up the data synchronization

     **STOP!
 Please make sure you have first read the instructions to [set up  the data sync](../Setting-up-Data-Synchronization/) before proceeding!**

+    Once you have completed the above you are ready to start configuring the plug-in.

+    You must also have a working installation of SpiraPlan and a cloud subscription to Jira.

 ## Configuring the Plug-In
+Now that the data synchronization service / application itself is set up, we are ready to move to the next step.

-This section outlines how to configure the integration service to export incidents into JIRA, import new issues from JIRA and pick up subsequent status changes in JIRA and have them update SpiraTeam.
-It assumes that you already have a working installation of SpiraTest, SpiraPlan or SpiraTeam and a cloud subscription to Jira.
+Now you need to configure the Jira integration to let you:

+- export incidents into JIRA,
+- import new issues from JIRA
+- pick up subsequent status changes in JIRA and have them update SpiraPlan.
-The Jira Cloud plugin supports SpiraTeam v5.0 or later and the most recent version of Jira cloud hosted by Atlassian.
-For Jira Server, we have an alternate [Jira Server plugin](../Using-SpiraTeam-with-JIRA-5+) available.

-If you have an earlier version of SpiraTeam, you will need to upgrade to at least v5.0 before trying to integrate with Jira Cloud.

-The next step is to configure the plug-in within SpiraTeam so that the system knows how to access the JIRA server.
-To start the configuration, please open up SpiraTeam in a web browser, log in using a valid account that has System-Administration level privileges and click on the System
-\> Data Synchronization administration option from the left-hand navigation:
+To do this, you need to tell SpiraPlan how to access your JIRA instance.

+- Open SpiraPlan in your browser
+- Login using a valid system administrator account
+- Go to System Administration > Integrations > Data Synchronization

 ![](img/Using_SpiraTeam_with_JIRA_5+_16.png)

 This screen lists all the plug-ins already configured in the system.
 Depending on whether you chose the option to include sample data in your installation or not, you will see either an empty screen or a list of sample data-synchronization plug-ins.

 If you already see an entry for **JiraDataSync** you should click on its "Edit" link.
-If you don't see such an entry in the list, please click on the \[Add\] button instead.
-In either case you will be taken to the following screen where you can enter or modify the JIRA Data-Synchronization plug-in:
+If you don't see such an entry in the list, click `Add`.

+You will now be on a page like the one below.
+Here you can enter or modify the JIRA Data-Synchronization plug-in:

 ![](img/JiraCloud-Plugin-Config1.png)